Cleaning Your Tongue

 How to scrape your tongue

-A study has shown that a tongue scraper is more effective than a toothbrush for removing bacteria from your tongue.
+Tongue scraping is a fast and effective way to remove bacteria from your tongue.
 There are different shapes and styles, and you can easily find them online.
 The procedure for scraping is the same as brushing.
 Start at the back and scrape to the front of your mouth.
 You can repeat this until your tongue is clean.
 Be sure to rinse the scraper after each pass; otherwise, you are just spreading the bacteria around.

 Come see us